-The site is located on the eastern side of Pittwater Road along the main shopping strip and commercial centre of Dee Why.
-While traditional 2-storey shops line both sides of the street, current construction activity and recently completed buildings within the vicinity of the site suggest that on-going redevelopment will result in higher, mixed use and contemporary buildings emerging in the future as landowners capitalise on favourable development potential provided for under the current planning regime.
-The properties immediately surrounding the site have permitted building height of up to 21m and 24m; further, north-west of the site, the recently constructed Meriton development provides for up to 18 storeys.
-Therefore, there is evidence of change within the locality, which is further reinforced through PP_2015_WARRI_003_02, which seeks to increase building height within the Dee Why Town Centre.
-The proposed increase, which will result in buildings fronting Pittwater Road benefiting from a height limit of 27 m, means that, from a scale and compatibility perspective, the long term intention for this Town Centre.
+- (a) to ensure that buildings are compatible with the height and - (a) The site is located on the eastern side of Pittwater Road along the main shopping strip and commercial centre of Dee Why.
+While traditional 2-storey shops line both sides of the street, scale of surrounding and nearby development, current construction activity around the area suggests more redevelopment will result in higher, mixed use and contemporary buildings emerging in the future as landowners capitalise on favourable development potential provided for under the current planning regime.
+The properties immediately surrounding the site have permitted buildings height of up to 21m and 24m; further, north-west of the site, the approved (and constructed) Meriton development will provide for buildings up to 18 storeys.
+Therefore, the proposed building height, is consistent with the height and scale of nearby and surrounding development, particularly where this is transforming to fulfil the prescribed development standards and meet the needs of the population living and working in the area.